Frigate: Guided-missile role

 One of the most successful post-1945 designs was the British Leander-class frigate, which was used by several navies.
 Laid down in 1959, the Leander class was based on the previous Type 12 anti-submarine frigate but equipped for anti-aircraft use as well.
-They were used by the UK into the 1990s, at which point some were sold onto other navies.
+They were used by the UK into the 1990s, at which point some were sold on to other navies.
 The Leander design, or improved versions of it, were licence-built for other navies as well.
 Nearly all modern frigates are equipped with some form of offensive or defensive missiles, and as such are rated as guided-missile frigates (FFG).
 Improvements in surface-to-air missiles (e.g., the Eurosam Aster 15) allow modern guided-missile frigates to form the core of many modern navies and to be used as a fleet defence platform, without the need for specialised anti-air warfare frigates.

 Modern destroyers and frigates have sufficient endurance and seaworthiness for long voyages and so are considered blue water vessels, while corvettes (even the largest ones capable of carrying an anti-submarine warfare helicopter) are typically deployed in coastal or littoral zones so are regarded as brown-water or green-water vessels.
 According to Dr. Sidharth Kaushal of the Royal United Services Institute for Defence and Security Studies, describing the difference between 21st century destroyers and frigates, the larger "destroyers can more easily carry and generate the power for more powerful high-resolution radar and a larger number of vertical launch cells.
 They can thus provide theatre wide air and missile defence for forces such as a carrier battle group and typically serve this function".
 By contrast the smaller "frigates are thus usually used as escort vessels to protect sea lines of communication or as an auxiliary component of a strike group".
-The largest and powerful destroyers are often classified as cruisers, such as the Ticonderoga-class cruisers, due to their extra armament and facilities to serve as fleet flagships.
+The largest and most powerful destroyers are often classified as cruisers, such as the Ticonderoga-class cruisers, due to their extra armament and facilities to serve as fleet flagships.

 Other uses

 The Royal Navy Type 61 (Salisbury class) were "air direction" frigates equipped to track aircraft.
 To this end they had reduced armament compared to the Type 41 (Leopard-class) air-defence frigates built on the same hull.
 Multi-role frigates like the MEKO 200, Anzac and Halifax classes are designed for navies needing warships deployed in a variety of situations that a general frigate class would not be able to fulfill and not requiring the need for deploying destroyers.